Neokarm/neokarm-examples/boto3/README.md

     aws configure set aws_secret_access_key <secret_access_key>
     ```
 > For load balancing examples: **Ensure that the load balancer service in your cluster is initialized**

+> For rds example: **Ensure the Databasas service and the costum engine in your cluster are initialized**

 ## How to use